Are you looking to boost your sales? Read on to discover 6 cognitive biases and how to apply them to increase your sales.

 Placing a higher value on things we’ve built ourselves goes back to the time in the history of mankind when homo sapiens’ survival depended on eating what he had planted or hunted himself.

 Today we feel the same.
-We find it hard to sell a house we’ve designed or built ourselves because it’s not just a house, it’s our house, we’ve put a little piece of ourselves in it.
+We find it hard to sell a house we’ve designed or built ourselves because it’s not just a house, it’s our house, and we’ve put a little piece of ourselves in it.
 It’s an emotional investment that tightens the connection to that particular product.

 Take into account the IKEA effect bias when designing your product or service.
 Allow your prospects to contribute to the development of your product.
 They will feel more inclined to purchase it if they have already invested time in making it better.